JonathanCGill/ai-runtime-behaviour-security/README.md

 ## Scope

-**In scope:** Custom LLM applications, AI decision support, document processing, agentic systems — from deployment through incident response.
+**In scope:** Custom LLM applications, AI decision support, document processing, single-agent and multi-agent systems — from deployment through incident response.

 **Out of scope:** Vendor AI products (use vendor controls), model training (see MLOps security guidance), and pre-deployment testing.
 This framework is about what happens in production.